FOREVER8-dev/employee-attrition-system/README.md

 Employee attrition can increase recruitment and training costs, reduce productivity, and lead to the loss of experienced talent.
 Therefore, companies need a data-driven approach to identify employees at risk of resignation and support retention strategies.

 ## Dataset
-* url of the dataset can be visited in here: https://raw.githubusercontent.com/nelson-wu/employee-attrition-ml/master/WA_Fn-UseC_-HR-Employee-Attrition.csv
+* The url of the dataset can be visited here: https://raw.githubusercontent.com/nelson-wu/employee-attrition-ml/master/WA_Fn-UseC_-HR-Employee-Attrition.csv
 * Total Employees: 1,470
 * Target Variable: Attrition (Yes/No)
 * Domain: Human Resources Analytics